Skip to content

 Hi [Manager name],

-I'll handle everything—choosing reviewers, sending invites, following up.
+I'll handle everything—setup, choosing reviewers, follow-ups.
 You wouldn't need to do anything.

 Would you be on board with me getting started?
 Happy to answer any questions.

 Pro tip: Customize this to match your voice and your relationship with your manager.
-The key points are: you'll handle everything, it's zero effort for them, and you'll come back with something concrete to discuss together.
+The key points are: you'll handle everything, it's a small investment that may already fit the team's budget, and you'll come back with a concrete plan to work on together.

 What happens next